 Echinacea, a valuable aid for the immune system

-Let's discover properties, benefits and uses of echinacea, the medicinal plant famous for its prodigious immunostimulating and anti-infective properties.
+Let's discover together the properties, benefits, and uses of echinacea, the medicinal plant famous for its portentous immune-stimulating and anti-infective properties.

 - History and origins of echinacea